WhaleConnect/whaleconnect/docs/usage.md

 Select the "Internet Protocol" tab in the window, then follow these steps:

 - Enter the address of the server in the "Address" textbox.
 This can be an IP address (e.g., `192.168.0.160` or `::1`) or a hostname (e.g., `localhost` or `aidansun.com`).
-DNS lookup will be performed for you by NST.
+DNS lookup will be performed for you by WhaleConnect.
 - Enter the port number of the server.
 - Select the protocol (TCP or UDP) and if you want to use Transport Layer Security (TLS).
 - Click "Connect".